 Season:summer

-Ceannabeinne is a candidate for the most beautiful beach in Sutherland at low tide, a bold claim but one supported by its grand setting.
+At low tide Ceannabeinne is a candidate for the most beautiful beach in Sutherland, a bold claim but one supported by its grand setting.
 There are sloping dunes on arrival, then mighty cliffs at the end and behind part of the strand.
 Views out to sea are stunning and the sunken setting belies the nearby road, the other side of which is a handy car park.
-Come to check it out for yourself – it will be worth it at any time of the year.
+Come to discover it for yourself – it will be worth it at any time of the year.
 Magnificent.

 Eva and Rheinhart on their holidays.